jdyeakel/jdyeakel.github.io/teaching/ecology/index.md

 *	**Section BIO/ESS-148-04D**: F 4:30-5:20 on [ZOOM](https://ucmerced.zoom.us/j/92269177977?pwd=aDhMcUs4MS9YSnQ0TXMyVUlMTThOZz09)

-*	Prof. Yeakel Office Hours: TBD
+*	Prof. Yeakel Office Hours: Tuesdays, Thursdays 10:15-11:15 or by appointment
-*	TA Irina Barros Office Hours: TBD
+*	TA Irina Barros Office Hours: Friday 11am-12pm & 5:30-6:30pm

 ## Contact
 Please use the Inbox application in the CatCourses (Canvas) website to contact either of us. *There is no guarantee of response if personal emails are used.*